conradfogdestam/conradfogdestam/README.md

 </p>

 <p align="center">
-  <p> The loop is officially confirmed and we are right in the middle of it, the question is how long is the loop??.
-I think we never will be able to understand the loop because the loop is looping constantly and loops are created within eachother, is the universe real or just a simulation created by feregin enteties.</p>
+  <p> The loop is officially confirmed and we are right in the middle of it, the question is how long is the loop?
+We never will be able to understand the loop because the loop is looping constantly and loops are created within eachother, is the universe real or just a simulation created by feregin enteties.
+Will we ever fing out or is life just loops inside a program, what is the meaning of life?</p>
 </p>